 And to his credit, he put his money where his mouth was, committing to spending at least US$10 billion towards building the Metaverse in 2021, and expecting to increase investments in the years to follow.
 Not to mention renaming his company accordingly.

-Facebook Meta in the news in the last few months, you’ll have seen a rather different story playing out.
+But if you’ve followed Facebook Meta in the news in the last few months, you’ll have seen a rather different story playing out.

 Search interest for Metaverse-related search terms have been consistently dropping since January 2022.
 As the chart below shows, this decline started just a few months after Mark Zuckerberg renamed Facebook to “Meta” and announced his vision for the Metaverse.